Skip to content

 --set "checkpointsRemote=default-bucket/experiments/$name" \

-| kubectl apply -n silo -f -
+| kubectl apply -f -

 done

-If these Jobs get relaunched, they are setup to continue from the existing checkpoints.
-If we instead want to re-run from scratch, we can just change the run_id
+For each job we can see logs, a progress bar, and that job's GPU utilization following the instructions above.
+If these jobs get relaunched, they are setup to continue from the existing checkpoints.
+If we instead want to re-run from scratch, we can just change the run_id variable that is defined before the for loop.

-Beside parallel Jobs, we can also take advantage of multiple GPUs by using them for parallel compute.
-This can be helpful for more compute demanding Jobs, and necessary with larger models.
+Beside parallel jobs, we can also take advantage of multiple GPUs by using them for parallel compute.
+This can be helpful for more compute demanding jobs, and necessary with larger models.

-Let's launch an 8GPU run of full-parameter finetuning:
+Let's launch an 8-GPU run of full-parameter fine-tuning:

 name="tiny-llama-argilla-v1"